Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: CycleGAN Voice Conversion

 As mentioned above, training $G$ and $F$ using the adversarial losses enables mappings $G$ and $F$ to produce outputs identically distributed as target domains $Y$ and $X$, respectively.
 However, using them alone does not guarantee that $G$ or $F$ will preserve the linguistic contents of input speech since there are infinitely many mappings that will induce the same output distributions.
 One way to let $G$ and $F$ preserve the linguistic contents of input speech would be to encourage them to make only minimal changes from the inputs.
 To incentivize this behaviour, we introduce a cycle consistency loss \cite{Zhu2017short,Kim2017short,Yi2017short}

-to encourage $F(G(\Vec{x}))\simeq \Vec{x}$ and $G(F(\Vec{y}))\simeq \Vec{y}$.
+to enforce $F(G(\Vec{x}))\simeq \Vec{x}$ and $G(F(\Vec{y}))\simeq \Vec{y}$.
 In image-to-image translation tasks, this regularization loss contributes to enabling $G$ and $F$ to change only the textures and colors of input images while preserving the domain-independent contents.
-However, it was non-trivial what effect this loss would have on VC tasks.
+However, the effect this loss would have on VC tasks was nontrivial.
 Our previous work \cite{Kaneko2017dshort} was among the first to show that it enables $G$ and $F$ to change only the voice characteristics of input speech while preserving the linguistic content.
 This regularization technique has recently proved effective also in the VAE-based VC methods \cite{Tobing2019short}.
 With the same motivation, we also consider an identity mapping loss

 to ensure that inputs to $G$ and $F$ are kept unchanged when the inputs already belong to $Y$ and $X$.
-The full objectives of CycleGAN-VC to be minimized with respect to $G$, $F$, $D_X$ and $D_Y$ are thus given as
+The full objectives of CycleGAN-VC to be minimized with respect to $G$, $F$, $D_X$, and $D_Y$ are thus given as